 Focus of the Liturgy

-The Gospel readings for the Sundays in August 2016 are taken from St. Luke and St. Mark and are from Year C, Cycle 2.
+The Gospels for the Sundays in September 2016 are taken from St. Luke and are from Year C, Cycle 2.

 Highlights of the Month